Gift Icon

 A certain user group’s conditions are described using the term LOS or level of service.
 However, professionals in the transportation field focus mainly on the LOS of automobiles.
 When reporting values regarding LOS, we must indicate the users considered in the paper.

-Costs of automobile dependency
+Costs of Automobile Dependency

-By increasing consumer’s use and ownership, the total cost of transportation is increased as well.
+By increasing consumer use and ownership, the total cost of transportation is increased as well.
 Therefore, in the US, a large part of a home’s expenditures consist of transportation costs, despite individual components like fuel and vehicles being cheaper.

 Homes located in the Northeast Region have fewer transportation related expenditures than people living in other places although they have higher incomes on average.
 This is because towns and cities in the Northeast Region managed to balance out their transport systems to a degree.
 People who live in these communities save over $1.200 each year by reducing expenses related to automobiles.